 Kyunghee Kim is a Korean American immigrant, poet, writer, and educator.
 Her work focuses on loving and living in the complexities of loss, often exploring Asian diasporic experiences and the daily living.
+Her essays have appeared in HuffPost, NPR Stateside, Shondaland, and others.
+Kyunghee teaches writing workshops and collaborates with artists on various projects.

 Kyunghee was born in South Korea, raised in a small town of Utica, Michigan, now lives in Ypsilanti, Michigan with her husband and sweet pup Rosemary.
 Her favorite title is being an emo (aunt).